-When the King of France Louis XVI betrayed his people by handing them over to foreign peoples, he had no idea what his fate would be.
-With the Prussian army at its borders and Austria ready to intervene, the revolutionary government seemed to be on the clock.
-Worried by the imminent collapse, the French Government called all citizens to arms in defence of the homeland proclaiming the famous levée en masse.
-The conscripts were all volunteers: compared to the Austrians or Prussians soldiers, they looked like a bunch of tramps without discipline.
-Moreover, those soldiers dressed in blue cloth uniforms, almost all barefoot and drunk, marked the beginning of a new era in military history.
+When the King of France Louis XVI betrayed his people by handing them over to foreigners, he had no idea what his fate would be.
+With the Prussian army at its borders and Austria ready to intervene, the days of revolutionary government seemed numbered.
+Worried by the imminent collapse, the French Government called all citizens to arms in defense of the homeland by proclaiming the famous levée en masse.
+The conscripts were all volunteers.
+Compared to the Austrians or Prussians soldiers, they looked like a bunch of tramps without discipline.
+Moreover, the French soldiers were dressed in blue cloth uniforms.
+Almost all were barefoot and many were drunk.
+Yet, the levée en masse marked the beginning of a new era in military history.

-The Convention first response was the sending to Toulon the generals Jean François Carteaux with 15,000 men and Jean François Cornu de Lapoype with 5,000 soldiers detached from the Armée d’Italie.
+The Convention’s first response was to send to Toulon General Jean François Carteaux with 15,000 men and General Jean François Cornu de Lapoype with 5,000 soldiers detached from the Armée d’Italie.
 The two commanders began a pincer maneuver to surround the port and hit it from two different points.
 However, the two armies acted separately and could not communicate because they were divided by the Pharaoh’s mountain range.

 Meanwhile, Bonaparte was amassing new cannons from Marseilles, Avignon and the Armée d’Italie.

-A few years after the siege, the young Napoleon was appointed general and took the Armée d’Italie supreme command.
-From that moment on, apart from the unfortunate 1799 Egypt expedition, general Bonaparte’s career was an escalation of victories.
-After years of battles won on the fields of half of Europe, despite the Russian campaign tragedy, Napoleon never forgot his first victory in Toulon.
-During the Saint Helen exile, in his long conversations with Las Cases, Gourgaud and Montholon, the 1793’s Provence remembrance always aroused pride and emotion in the Empereur des Français weary eyes.
+A few years after the siege, the young Napoleon was appointed general and took the supreme command of the Armée d’Italie.
+From that moment on, apart from the unfortunate 1799 Egypt expedition, General Bonaparte’s career was an escalation of victories.
+After years of battles won on the fields of half of Europe, and despite the Russian campaign tragedy, Napoleon never forgot his first victory in Toulon.
+During his exile in Saint Helen, in his long conversations with Las Cases, Gourgaud, and Montholon, Toulon always aroused pride and emotion in the Empereur des Français’ weary eyes.

 – A. Thiers, Histoire de la Révolution Française, Paris, 1865.